joomla/Manual/migrations/44-50/new-deprecations.md

 `Joomla\CMS\Plugin\CMSPlugin::registerLegacyListener()` and `Joomla\CMS\Plugin\CMSPlugin::registerListener()` methods are deprecated and will be removed in 6.0.
 Listeners must be registered with the event dispatcher in the `registerListeners()` method.

 ### Joomla\CMS\Plugin\PluginHelper::importPlugin() signature change
 In 6.0 the fourth argument of `Joomla\CMS\Plugin\PluginHelper::importPlugin()` will no longer be optional and will require an instance of `Joomla\Event\DispatcherInterface`.
-Therefore, preceeding arguments will become mandatory.
+Therefore, preceding arguments will become mandatory.
 Method calls must be updated accordingly, for example:

 ```php
 Joomla\CMS\Plugin\PluginHelper::importPlugin('system', null, true, $dispatcher);
 ```

+### Joomla\CMS\Plugin\PluginHelper::import() signature change
+In 6.0 the third argument of `Joomla\CMS\Plugin\PluginHelper::import()` will not longer be optional and will require an instance of `Joomla\Event\DispatcherInterface`.
+Therefore, preceding arguments will become mandatory.